-The Company's financial statements for the period ended 31 March 2024 have been prepared in accordance with IAS 34 Interim Financial Reporting, IFRS Accounting Sandards as issued by the International Accounting Standards Board (IFRS Accounting Standards), and in the manner required by the Companies and Allied Matters Act (CAMA), 2020 and the Financial Reporting Council of Nigeria (Amendment) Act,2023.
+The Company's financial statements for the year ended 31 December 2024 have been prepared in accordance with IAS 34 Interim Financial Reporting, IFRS Accounting Standards as issued by the International Accounting Standards Board (IFRS Accounting Standards), and in the manner required by the Companies and Allied Matters Act (CAMA), 2020 and the Financial Reporting Council of Nigeria (Amendment) Act,2023.
 Details of the Company's material accounting policies are included in Note 2.